tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 of information, but parentheses are used in many ways in programming, so do not use parenthesis (i.e. `()`) instead here.

-So in the example, the information provided to the `""` region are the letters "B", "o", "b", "a".
+In this example, the information provided to the `""` region are the letters "B", "o", "b", "a".
 The computer actually stores them individually as well.
 Anything you see with `""`, or `''`, or ` `` ` are strings.
-The last ones (` `` `, backticks which are on your tilde key), are actually special in Javascript/Typescript, but we will talk about that later.
-So when you see any of these, your brain should think of these as starting and closing regions.
+The last ones (` `` `, backticks, which are on the tilde key), are actually special in Javascript/ Typescript, but we will talk about that later.
+So when upon seeing any of these, it is good to think of them as starting and closing regions.
 When enclosed within these, numbers are also instead considered strings instead of numbers.
 So `"3"` is not the same as `3`.
 They can still be compared, but more on that later.

 How does the computer store the letters "B", "o", "b", and "a" individually to make up the entire string?